Best Plate Carriers | Military, Law Enforcement, Budget

 The Crye Precision JPC seems to be at the top of every list.
 It’s been proven on the battlefields by our military and urban environments by various law enforcement agencies.

-Aside from the Crye Precision JPC, if you want to run with what DEVGRU and Army Delta commonly use, then you need to take a look at the LBT 6094 modular plate carrier.
+Aside from the Crye Precision JPC, if you want to run with what DEVGRU and Army Delta commonly use, you need to consider the LBT 6094 modular plate carrier.

 Plate Carrier Buyer’s Guide

-Plate carriers are a life-saving piece of gear for anyone operating in a hazardous environment.
+Plate carriers are life-saving gear for anyone operating in a hazardous environment.

-Whether you’re working in the private military contracting industry, law enforcement, or serving in the Military, you will need a plate carrier for your specific mission set.
+Whether you work in the private military contracting industry, law enforcement, or the Military, you will need a plate carrier for your specific mission.

-Choosing the best plate carrier, however, can be difficult due to the sheer number of available options.
+However, choosing the best plate carrier can be difficult due to the sheer number of available options.

-No matter the price range, they all do the same thing: hold armor plates that will, hopefully, stop bullets and edged weapons.
-You do, however, get what you pay for.
+No matter the price range, they all do the same thing: hold armor plates that will hopefully stop bullets and edged weapons.
+However, you do, however, get what you pay for.

-This buyer’s guide is going to help you navigate all those options and figure out the right one for you and your mission.
+This buyer’s guide will help you navigate all those options and choose the right one for you and your mission.

 7 Best Plate Carriers